-Third, on the entity-based understanding of levels of reality,
+Third, on the entity-based understanding of levels (intended to capture levels of reality),

-- the elements of $\mathcal{L}$ are classes of level-specific entities, namely one class of entities for each level, and - M contains precisely one arrow for any pair of such classes where the entities in one of them are parts or building blocks of the entities in the other.
+- the elements of ∠ are classes of level-specific entities, namely one class of entities for each level, and - W contains precisely one arrow for any pair of such classes where the entities in one of them are parts or building blocks of the entities in the other.

-Finally, on the fact- or world-based understanding of levels of reality,
+Finally, on the fact- or world-based understanding of levels (also intended to capture levels of reality),

-- the elements of $\mathcal{L}$ are sets of level-specific worlds, namely one set of all possible level-specific worlds for each level, and - M contains precisely one supervenience mapping for any pair of levels that are related by supervenience.
+- the elements of ∠ are sets of level-specific worlds, namely one set of all possible level-specific worlds for each level, and - M contains precisely one supervenience mapping for any pair of levels that are related by supervenience.

-It should also be evident that, with the possible exception of the entity-based understanding of levels of reality, all of the different understandings define systems of levels satisfying the key category-theoretic conditions of (1) closure under composition, (2) identity, and (3) uniqueness.
-Specifically, the inclusion relation between equivalence relations, the reducibility relation between languages, and the supervenience relation between facts or worlds are transitive, as required by condition (1).
-Each of these relations trivially admits identity as a special case, i.e., inclusion, reducibility, and supervenience are each reflexive, as required by condition (2).
-And each of these inter-level relations, when it exists between two levels, is unique, as required by condition (3).
-In the case of a parthood or composition relation, the transitivity requirement of condition (1) might still be relatively unproblematic.
+It should also be evident that, with the possible exception of the entity-based understanding, all of the different understandings of levels define systems of levels satisfying the key categorytheoretic conditions of (1) closure under composition, (2) identity, and (3) uniqueness.
+Let us first consider the inter-level relations under the first, second, and fourth understanding of levels (coarse-graining, linguistic, and fact-based), setting aside the entity-based understanding.
+The relevant inter-level relations, namely, the inclusion relation between equivalence relations, the reducibility relation between languages, and the supervenience relation between facts or worlds, are all transitive, as required by condition (1).
+Furthermore, each of these relations trivially admits identity as a special case, i.e., inclusion, reducibility, and supervenience are each reflexive, as required by condition (2).
+And finally, each of these inter-level relations, when it exists between two levels, is unique, as required by condition (3).

+In the case of a parthood or composition relation, corresponding to the entity-based understanding, the transitivity requirement of condition (1) might still be relatively unproblematic.
 But it is unclear that parthood or composition are reflexive, so condition (2) may well be violated.
+That is, it is not obvious (though still accepted by some accounts of mereology) that a whole is a part of itself.

 Similar remarks would also apply if we were to adopt a fact- or world-based understanding of levels but used grounding instead of supervenience as the inter-level relation.
 Grounding is not only irreflexive - no fact grounds itself - thereby violating condition (2), but its transitivity is also controversial.
-Because of its (arguably) neater formal properties, I here prefer to use supervenience rather than grounding as the default inter-level relation for the fact- or world-based understanding of based understanding of ontological levels.
+Because of its (arguably) neater formal properties, I here prefer to use supervenience rather than grounding as the default inter-level relation for the fact- or world-based understanding of ontological levels.
 Still, it is worth noting that the present framework, with suitably weakened conditions on a system of levels, could also capture ontological levels that are related via grounding.